 "It was constantly dangerous," says the unnamed operative.
 "We all knew that if any one of us got exposed, we'd end up hanged on gallows in the centre of Khartoum."

 They came close to it in March 1982, when on the third such operation the group was spotted in mid-transfer on the beach by Sudanese soldiers.
-Possibly suspecting smugglers, the soldiers fired warning shots - but the Zodiacs, with the Ethiopians on board, managed to get away.
+Possibly suspecting smugglers, a soldier opened fire - but the Zodiacs, with the Ethiopians on board, managed to get away.

 After that, it was decided naval evacuations were too exposed, and a new plan was devised.
 The agents were tasked with finding a suitable landing spot in the desert for C130 Hercules planes.
 The refugees were going to be secretly airlifted out of the country.